 For pilot implementation, Climate Investor One requires USD 150 million in donor capital from governments – a one-off investment that can facilitate additional replication and scale-up.
 This will help to mobilize USD 2 billion of new private or commercial rate capital within and outside Climate Investor One.

 The pilot is being taken forward by FMO, the Netherlands Development Finance Company, which proposed the idea to the Lab in partnership with Phoenix Infraworks from South Africa.
 FMO is exploring partnerships with guarantors and investors, including members of The Lab.
-The Dutch government has committed EUR 7 million to Climate Investor One, the UK government committed 50 million pounds, and FMO is also interested in investing up to USD 75 million from its own balance sheet.
+The Dutch government has committed EUR 7 million to Climate Investor One, and FMO is also interested in investing up to USD 75 million from its own balance sheet.

 Climate Investor One focuses on financing projects in low and lower middle income countries in the wind, solar, and hydro sectors with an average size of 25-75 MW or USD 80-100m in total investment cost.
 Climate Investor One consists of three stages: